 Ed: I have successfully used glucomannan fibre several times to help lower HBA1c diabetes scores.
 I also have a low GL diet as you know, which is also free from gluten and dairy.
-If all you need is a quick primer, see the Best and Worst Low GL Foods list, which is included in the book too.
+The Best and Worst Low GL Foods list is included in the book too.

 Here is Holford’s Cinnulin and Chromium combined product.
 The glucomannan I have used comes in either powder or capsules.
-Here it is on Nutricentre, but ND should get it for you as usual as they stock Nature’s Plus products – just this one is not on their site yet, so ask.
-I see Holford also has a powder though that I just found here.
+I see Holford also has a powder that I just found here.
 And here are the caps.

 There is an interesting video here with David Perlmutter, the author of the book Grain Brain (see below), where actually he is talking about the need for us to eschew more carbs, especially gluten grains, eat more good fats and control inflammation-raising insulin.
 So, very much fitting in with Holford’s view above.
 Video is a bit ‘popular-TV’ if you know what I mean but the principles are sound.
 Personally, though, I don’t advise dairy fats.